 It's an excellent service without all the BS and hype, which is why we highly recommend it for anyone looking for investment guidance.
 It won't disappoint and really provides hand-holding when it comes to investing, but it will cost you a bit ($2,499/yr normally).

-*Note: A cheaper option would be to sign up for just their weekly newsletter service, which is called Insider Weekly.
+*Note: A cheaper option would be to sign up for just their weekly newsletter service, simply called the Insider Newsletter.
 This only gives you access to the weekly newsletter, not the live portfolio, Q&A webinars, etc., but is well worth the price of just $35/mo in my opinion.
 And you can join for $1 for the first month.

 #2) Value Spreadsheet